At the Project:

 berries in Florida.

-hardy ones try to tough it out in coastal wetlands as far north as New England
+ones try to tough it out in coastal wetlands as far north as New England and

-and Atlantic Canada in the east, and up the Pacific coast to Washington State
+Atlantic Canada in the east, and up the Pacific coast to Washington State in the

-in the west, and occasionally some survive to spring.
-As you might expect
+west, and occasionally some survive to spring.
+As you might expect their ability

-their ability to endure this far north depends largely on availability of
+to endure this far north depends largely on availability of bayberries and

 - To get a sense of how some Tree Swallows managed to endure a northern

 winter click here.
-John Elliot's report is anacdotal but interesting to read.
+John Elliot's report is anecdotal but interesting to read.

 Is Tree Swallow migration north similar to their migration south?

-warm once again, internal hormonal changes stimulate movement of Tree
+once again, internal hormonal changes stimulate Tree Swallows to begin the

-that began the move south last year have perished.
-And instead of autumn's
+began the move south last year have perished.
+And instead of autumn's great

-great flocks, surviving Tree Swallows head north early in spring as individuals
+flocks, surviving Tree Swallows head north early in spring as individuals and

-Swallows heading north appear to fan out across the continent rapidly, with
+heading north appear to fan out across the continent rapidly, with longer flights

-longer flights and shorter stopovers, as they home in on the locations where
+and shorter stopovers, as they home in on the locations where they nested in

 - Tree Swallows migrate north extremely early compared to other birds that rely